Introduction: Swinging Robot

 This bot is, for all intents and purposes, a prototype.
 After showing that this works in principle, a natural next step is to scale it up, put the circuitry in a toddler looking toy, mount that on a swing, and make a real swinging plastic kid.

-I need a more powerful servo that can rotate through the angles more quickly, or else to extend the pendulum so that the servo has more time through a single period to rotate.
+I need a more powerful servo that can rotate through the angles more quickly.